Hans Beimler (politician): Spanish Civil War

 After short periods in France and Switzerland, working for the International Red Aid (Rote Hilfe) organisation, Beimler arrived in Barcelona in August 1936 at the head of the first brigade of German anti-fascist volunteers, fighting alongside the Republican troops under the name "Thälmann's Centurians".
 He was subsequently appointed as commissar of all International Brigades supporting the Spanish Republic during the Spanish Civil War.
 In November 1936, while helping to defend Madrid from the Nationalists, he was shot and killed.
-Unverified rumours, which some sources claim were initiated by Nazi authorities, subsequently spread that he was shot from behind by an agent of the NKVD, the secret service of the USSR.
+Unverified rumours, which some sources claim were initiated by Nazi authorities, subsequently spread that he was shot from behind by an agent of the NKVD, the secret service of the USSR, or by brigade commander Richard Staimer.

-Over 2 million people paid their respects as his body was transported from Madrid to Montjuïc Cemetery, Barcelona, where he was buried.He was celebrated in a song of Ernst Busch (after a melody by Friedrich Silcher), which was then recorded by the radio station in Barcelona.
+Over 2 million people paid their respects as his body was transported from Madrid to Montjuïc Cemetery, Barcelona, where he was buried.
+He was celebrated in a song of Ernst Busch (after a melody by Friedrich Silcher), which was then recorded by the radio station in Barcelona.
 The XI International Brigade was named in his honour.

 In Ernest Hemingway's novel, For Whom the Bell Tolls, the American protagonist Robert Jordan meets with a German revolutionary, Hans, who is based on Beimler.
 A week after the fall of Barcelona in January 1939, the Nationalists desecrated the graves of Beimler and his adjutant Luis Schuster (aka Franz Vehlow), burned their corpses and leveled the graves.

 His son, Hans Beimler Jr. was arrested in Moscow in the NKVD Hitler Youth Conspiracy.
 He was later released, along with the son of Max Maddalena, another prominent Communist, and two others.
 His grandson Hans Beimler is a well-known American screenwriter.